BarbaraOficial/Moon-Engine-Old06/README.md

 if you wish to disable things like *Lua Scripts* or *Video Cutscenes*, you can read over to `Project.xml`

-inside `Project.xml`, you will find several variables to customize Psych Engine to your liking
+inside `Project.xml`, you will find several variables to customize Moon Engine to your liking

 to start you off, disabling Videos should be simple, simply Delete the line `"VIDEOS_ALLOWED"` or comment it out by wrapping the line in XML-like comments, like this `<!-- YOUR_LINE_HERE -->`

 same goes for *Lua Scripts*, comment out or delete the line with `LUA_ALLOWED`, this and other customization options are all available within the `Project.xml` file

+## Moon Engine:
+* BarbaraOficial - Main Programmer

-## Mobile Credits:
+## Mobile Credits (Psych Engine Mobile):
 * Lily - Head Porter
 * Karim - Assistant Porter/Helper #1
 * Hoovy - Helper #2